google/WebFundamentals/src/content/en/fundamentals/design-and-ui/input/touch/index.md

 Firefox has two side effects to handle.

-The `-moz-focus-inner` pseudo class which adds an outline on touchable elements, which you can remove by setting `border: 0`.
+The `-moz-focus-inner` pseudo class, which adds an outline on touchable elements, you can remove by setting `border: 0`.

 If you are using a `<button>` element on Firefox, you get a gradient applied, which you can remove by setting `background-image: none`.